 Finally, governance factors, such as business ethics, accounting standards, board structure and oversight, and whistleblower schemes play a crucial role in our risk analysis for a given company.
 Without strong corporate governance practices, we may lack confidence in the leadership and integrity of a company’s management team.

 ESG factors are one part of the overall investment analysis our investment teams conduct when determining the potential for companies to deliver differentiated earnings growth.
-Rigid constraints, guidelines and negative screening are not applied within our traditional equity investment strategies.
+Rigid constraints, guidelines and negative screening are not applied within our investment strategies.

 We may, however, manage custom mandates with stricter ESG or Socially Responsible Investment constraints that meet client-specific guidelines and policies.